kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 - **Find out your current skill/knowledge level and the gaps that you have.** When you assess your current level with the perspective of becoming an expert, you can recognize the gaps and the areas for improvement.
 - **Set clear and SMART goals that stretch you.** What do you want to be able to do in a set period of time that you are not currently able to do?
 Identify a specific area of practice.
 - **Focus** on this area of practice over time and give regular, consistent attention to it
-- **Take time to reflect on your progress**, and your strategies and analyze the impact that your current approach is resulting in.
+- **Take time to reflect on your progress** and your strategies and analyze the impact that your current approach is resulting in.
-- **Get regular feedback.** As you work on your area of growth and practice, get feedback from a coach, your teacher or someone who can show you the gaps in your performance in order to find ways to improve continuously.
+- **Get regular feedback.** As you work on your area of growth and practice, get feedback from a coach, your teacher, or someone who can show you the gaps in your performance in order to find ways to improve continuously.

 ---